Safer's - BTK Biological Insecticide

 There are two main varieties of tent caterpillar currently found in Alberta:

 Forest tent caterpillars, the blue variety of tent caterpillar, defoliated 4.8 million hectares of Canadian forest in 2015.

 If you find an actual tent in a tree, that tent is most likely to belong to the Eastern tent caterpillar, which are black and orange.
 These caterpillars cause less damage than the forest tent caterpillar, but are unsightly.

-Gypsy moths are often confused with tent caterpillars.
+LDD Moth Caterpillars (Lymantria dispar dispar, "European Gypsy Moth") are often confused with tent caterpillars.
 They are considered an invasive species and a very serious pest and steps should be taken to eliminate them as soon as they're spotted.

-- Controls caterpillars including cabbage worm, tomato hornworm, tent caterpillars, gypsy moth, leafrollers, and other listed insects
+- Controls caterpillars including cabbage worm, tomato hornworm, tent caterpillars, LDD moth, leafrollers, and other listed insects

 - Can be used on vegetables, fruit, trees, and ornamentals

 - Active Ingredient: Bacillus thuringiensis subsp. kurstaki, strain ABTS-51